roajonny/common/docs/source/requirements/low_level_reqs.rst

 .. note::

-   *Low-Level Requirements* are most important for the design team, where the technical requirements / verification criteria is established and performed with traceability to the high-level (customer) requirements
+   *Low-Level Requirements* are most applicable to the design team, where the technical requirements, specification, and verification criteria is established and performed with traceability to the high-level (customer) requirements

-   *Derived Requirements* could be *Key Requirements* which need to be further elaborated and specified before they're useful from a digital design / verification perspective
+   *Derived Requirements* could be *Key Requirements* which needed further elaboration to be useful from a digital design / verification perspective

-   Requirements at this level typically have *Specifications*, which are the black-box behavioral models that design teams design to, and verification teams generate their simulation harness + test cases
+   At this level, *Specifications* are the black-box behavioral models that design teams design to, and verification teams generate their simulation harnesses + test cases

    A :doc:`traceability` is helpful for visualizing the hierarchy of requirements